Dev-raj-aryan/Quiz-App/README.md

-# Quizzler
+# Quizi

-> Quizzler is a fun new way to practice, improve, and test your Javascript skills.
+> Quizi is a fun new way to practice, improve, and test your Javascript skills.
 During this assessment you will presented with a series of random Javascript questions with 70 seconds to answer as many as you can.

 ## Tech Stack